 Users should keep in mind that alert is totally fake.
 It does not originate inside your computer although it may look like a real Windows alert.
 In reality, this fake message tries to mislead victims into downloading a trial copy of the fake antivirus.
 Users who get the fake popups inside the computer will be really painful as it represents there will be a disaster coming soon and harm your PC deeply.
 Whenever you browse the Internet, it will redirect you to a page with title “Windows Security Warning.”
 The page looks like a Windows Explorer but for no reason should you trust it since you may get the rogue program installed.
-Once the rouge program inside, it will pop up fake alerts aiming to rip off your money by luring you to buy its products.
+Once the rouge program inside, it will pop up fake alerts aiming to rip off your money by luring you to buy its products which also happens with the ICSPA scam virus that tries to scam money.
 Unfortunately, there is no antivirus can handle this issue as this nasty virus can disable all the security tool, preventing itself from being removed.
 ‘Windows Antivirus 2012 has found critical process activity on your PC’ alert will keep popping up and make you crazy.
 It is just a fake messages to scare computer users about the infections which really do not exist on the Windows PC.
 It is suggested users to ignore such fake message and warnings and remove it as soon as possible when you unfortunately come across the threat.

 Slow Computer Performance and annoying Pop-Ups always occur

 Strange new icons appear and desktop background is changed somehow

 Legit antivirus program which you have installed before becomes useless

 1. Reboot your computer to safe mode with networking.
 As your computer restarts but before Windows launches, tap “F8″ key constantly.

 Open Folder Options by clicking the Start button, clicking Control Panel, clicking Appearance and Personalization, and then clicking Folder Options.